Marketing is at the heart of every independent school organization, from small to large.

 Life without smartphones – and, by extension, social media – is unimaginable for many families.
 Smartphones are a strong link between online and traditional marketing.
 For this reason, search engine optimization (SEO) for your website is a must-have.

 Social media algorithms are constantly changing.
-In today’s pay-to-play social network environment, smart marketers leverage the power of social media by promoting their campaigns to organic followers using a paid strategy.
+In today’s pay-to-play social network environment, successful school marketers leverage the power of social media by promoting their campaigns to organic followers using a paid strategy.

 They understand their target audience.